Vaccinations - Infections - Viruses - Colds - Flu

 techniques to isolate and culture them, and their use in research and

 therapy.
-Virology is considered to be a subfield of microbiology or of
+Virology is considered to be a subfield of

 is the collection of